freecodingbootcamp/Exercises/README.md

 There is a way to test your solutions to see if you implemented the functions correctly.

-To test if you implemented the functions correctly run the following command in the JavaScript-Level-1 directory.
+To test if you implemented the functions correctly run the following command **in the directory where you want to do the testing**.

     npm run test